amysyk/meet-desk-assistant/champs.md

 The meet will be held on **Saturday, June 28, 2025**.

 ## Hosting Team
-Tidalwaves will host and run the 2025 Champs in collaboration with the College of Marin.
+Tidalwaves will host and run the 2025 Champs in collaboration with Swim Marin (to be confirmed) and the College of Marin.

 ## Meet Format
 Champs consists of two loosely coupled meets happening simultaneously in one pool.
 - On the **West side ("Boys Side")**, events for boys, 15-18 girls, and relays take place.
-- On the **East side ("Girls Side")**, girls from 8 & under through 13-14 compete.
+- On the **East side ("Girls Side")**, girls from "8 & under" through "13-14" groups compete.

-The two sides are separated by a buffer lane in the pool where no one swims.
+The two sides are separated by a buffer lane, where none will swim.

 ## Meet Desk Roles
 Meet Desk, in Tidalwaves' vernacular, includes the following roles: